- Reference Number: HEY1038/2023

 - The steroid drug used in the injection can occasionally cause such problems as diarrhoea and abdominal pain; this will resolve after a short period of time however if it continues consult your GP.
 The steroid can also cause flushing and redness to the face which also will pass after a short period of time.

 Patients who develop unusual symptoms like severe neck pain, new persisting numbness or weakness in the arms, or fever after a neck procedure are requested to contact their doctor or attend the Emergency department as a matter of urgency.

 I have heard that steroids are being used unlicensed / off-label – what does this mean?

-Steroid medications (corticosteroids) are licensed for use through specific routes of administration only.
-However, for managing chronic pain they are in use through variety of routes for a number of years and some routes of administration to treat pain are not on license.
+Steroid medications (corticosteroids) are licensed for use through specific routes of adminstration only.
+However, for managing chronic pain they are in use through variety of routes for a number of years and some routes of adminstration to treat pain are not on license.
 This is referred to as ‘off-label’ use.
 The manufacturer of the medicine may not have applied for a specific licence to extend its usage.

 Many medicines used in pain medicine are used off-label.
 You can discuss this further with your doctor.